{{ 'ml-label-loading-course' | message }}

 Independent Events

-Two events and are independent events if the occurrence of either of these events does not affect the occurrence of the other.
+Two events and are independent events if the occurrence of one event does not affect the occurrence of the other.
 It is also said that they are independent if and only if the probability that both events occur is equal to the product of the individual probabilities.

 Why

 Let and be the events of drawing green, blue, and orange marbles, respectively.
 The probability of first picking a green marble can be calculated by dividing the favorable outcomes by the possible outcomes.
-There is green marble and marbles in total.
+The bowl currently contains marbles in total, of which is green.

 Suppose that the first marble is replaced before the second draw.
-Therefore, after the replacement there is orange marble, and marbles in total.
+After the replacement of the first marble drawn, there are again marbles in the bowl, of which is orange.

-Note that there are possible outcomes for drawing two marbles one at a time.
+Note that there are possible outcomes for drawing two marbles if the marbles are drawn one at a time and then replaced before the next drawing.
 Only of these options corresponds to an event of drawing a green marble and then an orange marble.

-Therefore, the combined probability of picking a green marble first and an orange marble second is Since the probability that both events occur is equal to the product of the individual probabilities, these events can be considered as independent events.
+Therefore, the combined probability of picking a green marble first and an orange marble second is Since the probability of both events occurring equals the product of the individual probabilities, the events are independent.

 Concept